moponczewski/docker-webservices/README.md

 # docker-webservices

-Three webservices, each running in a docker container, doing nothing more than a whalesay with startrek quote.
+Three webservices, each running in a docker container, doing a whalesay with startrek quote.

 This is a short and simple demo of interacting containerized webservices each located in a docker container and connected through a local docker network, running on one docker host.
-The "cow-webservice" is outputting a whalesay (which is a modified cowsay) quote of combined output from the "date-webservice" and the "fortune-webservice" (using StarTrek quotes).
+The "cow-webservice" is outputting a whalesay (a modified cowsay) quote of combined output from the "date-webservice" and the "fortune-webservice" (using StarTrek quotes).
 All webservices are created with the Flask microframework for Python (http://flask.pocoo.org/docs/0.11/license/), credits to the docker team for the docker.cow file used in the cow-webservice.

 What else...